UZerbinati/uzerbinati.eu/pages/borgodeigatti.md

 **[Borgo dei Gatti](https://relaisborgodeigatti.it/)**, Oltrepò Pavese (Italy)
 **14–20 September 2026**
+Checkin on the afternone of 14 September
-Departure on the morning of 20 September
+Checkout on the morning of 20 September

 ---